ShaheenHossain/eagle-12.1/doc/reference/cmdline.rst

 .. option:: --db_sslmode

-    Control the SSL security of the connection between Eagle ERP and PostgreSQL.
+    Control the SSL security of the connection between Eagle and PostgreSQL.
     Value should bve one of 'disable', 'allow', 'prefer', 'require', 'verify-ca' or 'verify-full'
     Default value is 'prefer'